mmikowski/hi_score/README.md

 - Commit-hook enforce quality code (JSLint and regression test)
 - A fast, one-touch build system

-## Who needs TypeScript or Closure?
+## Type safety
-These frameworks are incredibly complicated mechanisms to provide a level of type-safety to JS.
-But do you really need cede control of you JS project to these frameworks to get similar results?
-The answer is **absolutely not**.
-One can solve most JS type-casting issues in two simple steps:
+We don't need cede control of our application to complex frameworks like TypeScript or Closure to ensure type safety.
+Instead, we can solve most JS type issues in **two** simple steps that will actually accelerate development and enhance collaboration.

 - Name your variables for type, and
 - Use `cast` methods to enforce type.

-Let's see how this can be accomplished.
+Let's review each step.

 ### 1. Name your variables for type
 It's easy to name variables for type by adding a 2-4 character suffix.